Elive/synthwave-player/README.md

 ### ⚡️ Blazing-Fast Fuzzy Search
 _when you remember that the song contains "summer" as title and the artist is trevor-something, but you can't remember the rest?_
--   The smart fuzzy matching finds what you're looking for, even with typos or partial words.
+-   The builtin smart fuzzy matching finds what you're looking for, even with typos or partial words.
 -   Find any track, artist, or album in milliseconds with an as-you-type search.
 -   Search results can be further filtered and sorted just like any other view.